lfricken/ti/risk/design.md

 * action card  __Warp Lock__ - commit system No player may retreat from that system for remainder of the round
 * action card __Micro Wormhole__ - commit system Any fleet of yours commit that system during fleet actions this round

+## Invasion and Ground Combat
+* Attacker may always retreat at the begining of any combat round into the space area
+* Dreadnoughts that participate in ground combat can be destroyed by enemy attacks